msveshnikov/autocode-ai/README.md

 -   Performance Agent: Analyzes code for performance bottlenecks and optimizations
 -   Internationalization Agent: Implements multi-language support in projects

-## Landing Page Generator

-AutoCode includes a landing page generator to showcase your project:

--   Automatically creates a responsive, mobile-friendly landing page
--   Uses a sleek design with deep blue and cyan gradients on a black background
--   Incorporates console-style imagery for a "matrix" theme
--   Highlights key features and project information
--   Customizable content based on your README.md and project structure
--   Integrates with popular analytics tools for visitor tracking

-## Pricing and License Management

-AutoCode offers flexible pricing tiers to suit different needs:

-### Free Tier

--   $0/month
--   100 requests/day
--   Basic features
--   3 devices
--   Community support

-### Premium

--   $10/month
--   Unlimited requests
--   All features
--   10 devices
--   Priority support

-### Enterprise

--   Custom pricing
--   Unlimited requests
--   All features + custom integrations
--   Unlimited devices
--   Dedicated support team
--   On-premises deployment option

-License management is handled through an Express.js server with `/login` and `/check` license methods.

 # TODO

--   in generateFullProject first to brainstorming (updateReadme)
--   in generateFullProject exclude main dependency file from source loop
 -   fix Running SQL Migrations Agent... ❌ An error occurred: CodeGenerator[agentConfig.name.replace(...)] is not a function